Dustin Hermanson

-Dustin Michael Hermanson (born December 21, 1972) is an American former right-handed relief pitcher in Major League Baseball (MLB).
-Hermanson pitched for several MLB teams between 1995 and 2006.
-He had his best season with the 2005 Chicago White Sox team that won the World Series; he had 34 saves that year before sustaining a season-ending back injury in September.
+Dustin Michael Hermanson (born December 21, 1972) is an American former right-handed pitcher in Major League Baseball (MLB).
+Hermanson pitched for several MLB teams between 1995 and 2006, including the World Series champion 2005 Chicago White Sox.
+Hermanson served as the team's closer for the majority of the season, and racked up 34 saves before sustaining a back injury in September, limiting his appearances throughout the remainder of the season and throughout the playoffs.

 Early life

 Hermanson was born in Springfield, Ohio, and he attended Kenton Ridge High School in Springfield.
 He played three seasons of college baseball for Kent State, where his fastball increased in speed from 88 mph to 96 mph.
 He was a finalist for the Golden Spikes Award in 1994.

 He was selected in the first round of the 1994 Major League Baseball Draft with the third overall selection by the San Diego Padres.
 Hermanson split the 1994 season between Double-A and Triple-A before making his MLB debut in 1995.